Laurie Davies (politician)

 Laurie Ann Davies (born February 27, 1962) is an American politician who serves in the California State Assembly.
-A Republican, she represents the 74th district, encompassing southern Orange County, including Laguna Niguel, Dana Point, San Juan Capistrano, and San Clemente.
+A Republican, she represents the 74th district, including southern Orange County, including Laguna Niguel, Dana Point, San Juan Capistrano, and San Clemente.

-Prior to her election to the Assembly, she was the Mayor of Laguna Niguel (2015–20) and a member of the Laguna Niguel City Council (2012–15).
-She was elected to the Assembly in 2020, defeating incumbent Republican Bill Brough in the primary and Democratic businessman Scott Reinhart in the general election.
+Before her career in politics she was a wedding planner.
+Prior to her election to the State Assembly, she was a member of the Laguna Niguel City Council from 2012 to 2020 and was mayor in 2016 and 2020.
+She was elected to the assembly in 2020, defeating incumbent Republican Bill Brough in the primary and Democratic businessman Scott Reinhart in the general election.

+Political positions

+Davies organized a letter-writing coalition urging the South Coast Air Quality Management District to reject rules that would phase out natural-gas space and water heaters, calling the proposal costly for working families.
+Environmental groups accused signatories of obstructing climate-policy goals.